 However, bear in mind that it could become harder to take a gap year as you get older, as you may have family or financial commitments that prevent you from jetting off at any moment - not that that’s a bad thing!
 But it is the reason that many people choose to take a gap year before university, as this is the time when you’re free to find yourself and figure out what you want to do with your life.

-Reasons to take a gap year
+Should I take a gap year?

 Everyone has different reasons for taking a year out, and it’s worth bearing in mind that a gap year doesn’t necessarily need to happen before uni – there’s nothing stopping you from travelling after uni, just before entering the world of work.
 But if you’re looking for a break from education, it might be worth having a look into whether you can defer your entry to university for a year.
-This will mean that your uni place will be waiting for you in September when you return from your travels.
+This will mean that your place will be waiting for you in September when you return from your travels.

-Gain some valuable life experience
+You’ll gain some valuable life experience

 To keep the educational momentum going